 - Harsh chemicals can damage the device.
-Don't use chemicals such as window cleaner or acetone to clean your device. - Don't spray detergent directly on the device.
-Instead, spray detergent on a nonabrasive cloth and use that to clean the device. - Avoid cleaning in direct sunlight or elevated temperatures, since this can cause stains. - 1.
+Don't use chemicals such as window cleaner or acetone to clean your device. - Avoid cleaning in direct sunlight or elevated temperatures, since this can cause stains. - 1.
 Use a can of compressed air to remove dust and loose dirt from the device. - 2.
-If necessary, clean the device with a soft microfiber cloth dampened with lukewarm water and mild, nonabrasive soap. - 3.
+If necessary, clean the device with a soft microfiber cloth dampened with lukewarm water. - 3.
 To avoid stains, dry the device with a clean, nonabrasive cloth.